JohanVanslembrouck/corolib/README.md

 above all statements that do not depend on the result, but at a place where all inputs are available.
 Several operations can be started one after the other and the results can then be processed afterwards.

-2. When learning coroutines, the first approach shows more clearly what is going on.
+2. When learning about coroutines, the first approach shows more clearly what is going on.
 It shows the return type of the asynchronous operation, making it easier to find and examine the implementation.

-3. An explicit declaration makes it easier to await the result of several operations using wait_all or wait_any.
+3. An explicit declaration makes it easier to await the result of several operations using when_all or when_any.

 4. corolib allows reusing the return object (retObj in this case) for several asynchronous operation invocations that return an object of the same type.